mbrotos/lock-pred/README.md

 - `experiments/`: Experiment scripts for different configurations
 - `results/`: Directory to store experiment results

+## TPC-C Workload Simulation
+ - Enable the DB2 trace using the command in traceCommands.txt.
+ - Start TPC-C HammerDB workloads by using hammerDBinit.bat,  hammerDBStep1.bat, and hammerDBStep2.bat.
+ - Stop the DB2 trace using the command in traceCommands.txt.
+ - Start trace preprocessing by running db2trc flw -t.
+ - Extract the row and table locks using lookup_locknames.py.

 ## Running Experiments

 Several experiment scripts are provided in the `experiments/` directory.
 To run an experiment: